Seiren Games Network Price Hits $0.0018 on Exchanges (SERG)

-Seiren Games Network (SERG) traded flat against the US dollar during the 1 day period ending at 16:00 PM ET on October 2nd.
-One Seiren Games Network token can currently be bought for about $0.0018 or 0.00000007 BTC on major cryptocurrency exchanges.
-Seiren Games Network has a total market capitalization of $291.90 million and approximately $4,671.73 worth of Seiren Games Network was traded on exchanges in the last 24 hours.
-During the last seven days, Seiren Games Network has traded 0% higher against the US dollar.
+Seiren Games Network (SERG) traded flat against the dollar during the 24 hour period ending at 20:00 PM E.T. on October 6th.
+During the last week, Seiren Games Network has traded 0% higher against the dollar.
+One Seiren Games Network token can now be purchased for approximately $0.0018 or 0.00000007 BTC on major exchanges.
+Seiren Games Network has a market capitalization of $291.90 million and $7,616.07 worth of Seiren Games Network was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.